-In Section 3, we apply such an analysis to French data and we show that there is a sizeable difference between both measures.
-Indeed the reproduction number R largely under-estimates the spread of the virus, compared to our test-controlled measure of viral acceleration.
-In Appendix B, we provide a similar analysis for five other countries to show that this result is not limited to the French case.
+In Section 3, we apply such an analysis to France, using an exhaustive data-set covering May 13, 2020, to October 26, 2022, and including pre- and post-vaccination periods.
+We show that there is a sizeable difference between both measures.
+Indeed, the reproduction number R largely underestimates the spread of the virus, compared to our test-controlled measure of viral acceleration.
+This discrepancy is particularly severe for the epidemic wave due to the Omicron strains during automn 2022.
+In Appendix C, we provide a similar analysis for five other countries to show that this result is not limited to the French case.
 It is in this sense that we say that the reproduction number is biased when tests are time-varying.
-This has obviously important consequences if the reproduction number is used as the basis for which public health decisions such as entering or exiting a lock-down.
+This has obviously important consequences if the reproduction number is used as the basis for public health decisions such as entering or exiting a lock-down.
 We also look at the effects of the second lock-down period in France, which started October 30, 2020, through the lens of both indicators, as a further example that illustrates the bias unavoidably implied by not adjusting for the volume of tests over time when measuring the pandemic's acceleration.